How the Growth and Evolution of Accounting Software Fits Today’s Business Landscape

 • Helps perform regular transactions accurately at a rapid pace.

-2. Tax Accounting: Tax accounting is mainly concerned with tax returns and payments rather than focussing on the public financial statements.
-Majority of the income spent by the government on welfare schemes is derived from tax imposition.
+2. Tax Accounting: Tax accounting is mainly concerned with tax returns and payments rather than focusing on public financial statements.
+The majority of the income spent by the government on welfare schemes is derived from tax imposition.
 This mode of accounting systems is important for both taxpayers and receivers.

 Tax accounting systems are concerned with income tax, sales tax, property tax, VAT, etc.